tankcdr/solana-defi-indexer-rs/docs/running.md

 - [Add support for additional DEXs](./add-new-dex.md)
 - Build analytics dashboards on top of the indexed data
 - Set up monitoring and alerting for the indexer process
+- Integrate with other systems via the collected data
+- Scale the system to handle more DEXes or higher transaction volumes

+### Monitoring Tools

+For production deployments, consider setting up:

+1. Prometheus for metrics collection
+2. Grafana for visualizing metrics and setting up alerts
+3. Log aggregation using tools like ELK stack or Loki
+4. Database monitoring using tools like pgHero or pgAdmin